Salk-Harnessing-Plants-Initiative/Ariadne/README.md

 ### Analyze with Ariadne

 1. **Organize your files:**
-    - Gather all the .json files stored in “location_1” into a new folder named “OUTPUT_JSON” (referred to as “location_2” later on).
+    - Gather all the .json files stored at the location where Ariadne has been installed into a new folder named “OUTPUT_JSON” (referred to as “location_1” later on).
-    - Create a folder named “RESULTS” (referred to as “location_3”).
+    - Create a folder named “RESULTS” (referred to as “location_2”).
     - Create a new folder named “Output”.
 2. **Prepare for analysis:**
     - Close Ariadne but keep the terminal open.